Dunmore (barony)

-Dunmore Dún Mór or Dúnaibh Mór is a barony in County Galway, Ireland.
+Dunmore (Dún Mór) is a barony in County Galway, Ireland.

 Etymology

-Dunmore derives its name from the Conmhaícne Dúna Móir, meaning the "Conmaicne people of the great fortification".
+Dunmore literally means "great fort".
+It gave its name to the Conmaicne Dúin Móir ("Conmaicne of Dunmore"), originally Cenél Dubáin.

 Location

 Dunmore barony is situated in north of County Galway, directly south of county Mayo.

 History

-Dunmore barony was part of the ancient tuath of Conmaicne Dunmore, one of the original Connacht tribes.
+Dunmore barony was part of the ancient tuath of Conmaicne Dúin Móir, one of the original Connacht tribes.

 List of parishes

 Below is the list of parishes in Dunmore barony: